EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Methods

+\item[Clipping of satellite data and calculation of median pixel values.]
 Parcels were extracted from the dataset to isolate the satellite images corresponding to each geographical unit.
 The Sentinel-2 data provides satellite imagery with high spatial resolutions of \qtylist{10;20;60}{\meter} per pixel, depending on the spectral band.
 The combined Sentinel-2 constellation has a revisit time of five days, resulting in a temporal resolution that allows for a significant amount of observations for each agricultural parcel throughout the year.
-For every parcel and each available time step observation, we calculated the median pixel value for each of the \num{13} spectral bands of the Sentinel-2 raster tiles.
-This provides a time series dataset containing optical observations for each parcel.
+For every parcel and at each available time step, we calculated the median pixel value for each of the \num{13} spectral bands in the Sentinel-2 raster tiles.
+This provides a time series containing optical observations for each parcel.
 It quantifies the light reflected by the Earth's surface across various wavelengths over the duration of a year.
 Our derivation of median pixel time series from Sentinel-2 raster tiles is illustrated in \cref{fig:clipping}.